Welcome to ERO eFile!

 When you log into your account, you can either click a button to sponsor or supervise a law student/graduate.

 Click the button “Create a G-28” and follow the steps.
 Make sure the required fields are filled out.
-In Part 3, you will be prompted to do a client look-up to verify that your client is in ICE custody.
+In Part 3, you will be prompted to do a client look-up to verify that your client is in ICE custody or is a minor previously encountered by the Department of Homeland Security.

 I am trying to file a G-28 for a noncitizen, but ERO eFile says there is no match.
 What do I do?

-If you are using an A-number, it may mean your client is not in ICE custody.
+For adult clients, if you are using an A-number, it may mean your client is not in ICE custody.
 You may want to check with CBP or other federal agencies.
+The Online Detainee Locator System (ODLS) will provide information on whether your client is in CBP custody.
 If you are using the name, date of birth, and country of citizenship, be sure to use other spellings of the name and double check the date of birth is accurate.
-Again, if there is still a no match response, it may mean your client is not in ICE custody.
+Again, if there is still a no match response, it may mean your adult client is not in ICE custody.

 I know my client is in ICE custody, why do I not have a match?